 As indicated in our trekking packing list, be sure to carry a basic medical kit for headaches, tummy problems, scrapes and basic infections.

 Cross Border Permits

 If you’re following the Peaks of the Balkans trail (or a similar cross-border trek in the region) you are required to carry a cross-border permit, which must be applied for in advance.
-Given the level of bureaucracy and the stories of local authorities ignoring email and phone calls, it’s probably best to engage an agency for this (Zbulo! arranged ours).
-To be safe, be sure to arrange and submit your documents at least 10 days in advance.
+Given the level of bureaucracy and the stories of local authorities ignoring email and phone calls, it’s probably best to engage an agency for this.
+Zbulo! arranged ours and you can apply online for border crossing permits.
+To be safe, be sure to arrange and submit your documents at least two weeks in advance.